soylentOrange/ePaper-Thingy/README.md

 * See the `WebServerTask.cpp` on how to serve the logo for ESPConnect.
 * The favicon-images are taken from the data-folder, compressed and linked into the firmware image.
 When you want to find out how to use them, have a look in the `firmware.map` (in `.pio/build/[your-env]`).
 * This project is using [TaskScheduler](https://github.com/arkhipenko/TaskScheduler) for cooperative multitasking.
 The `main.cpp` seems rather empty, everything that's interesting is happening in the individual tasks.
-* Creating svgs with Inkscape creates lots of clutter in the file, [SVGminify.com](https://www.svgminify.com/) helps
+* Creating svgs with Inkscape leaves a lot of clutter in the file, [SVGminify.com](https://www.svgminify.com/) helps
 * [jsfiddle](https://jsfiddle.net/) in extremely helpful in testing the websites.
 See one of the test fiddles [here](https://jsfiddle.net/9wr62y3u/28/)
 * You can burn your time easily when trying to come up with solutions for marginal problems...